 Rationale: We request that instructors recognize the complicated lives many of our students live.
 A family emergency, a last minute work request, etc. can result in a student having to make a choice between fulfilling other obligations and submitting an assignment on time.
 To allow for those situations without creating an overwhelming penalty for the student, we recommend that instructors allow for late individual work with a reasonable penalty, such as a 25% deduction and no credit after 2-3 days.
 The extension deadline should also take into consideration the other students in the class.
 For example, when a student submits late, the instructor may not be able to release feedback/answer keys to the rest of the class delaying their feedback.

 - Instructors are not required to accept discussion work late.

 Rationale: We agree that a zero for late discussion work is often the logical option since entering a discussion after it is over is not very beneficial to anyone.
 In the event that a student has an excused absence that results in a missed discussion assignment, the instructor can provide an alternative assignment.

 - Instructors are not required to provide an extension when a student’s technology fails.

-Rationale: If an outage or technical problem occurs with D2L that could prevent students from submitting work on time, the iDocs staff will contact any active instructors as quickly as possible so an extension or work-around can be communicated, if necessary.
+Rationale: If an outage or technical problem occurs with Canvas that could prevent students from submitting work on time, the iDocs staff will contact any active instructors as quickly as possible so an extension or work-around can be communicated, if necessary.
 Students should be reminded that there are alternatives to accessing the internet and/or submitting assignments if they encounter personal technology issues.
-For example, they can email files if they encounter problems with D2L or find an alternative location with WiFi if their home connection is unavailable.
+For example, they can email files if they encounter problems with Canvas or find an alternative location with WiFi if their home connection is unavailable.
 Most importantly, students should not wait until the last minute to submit work.